65th for Donald and Margaret Porzelius

 They will celebrate in Eureka with a gathering and meal with immediate family.

-Donald and Margaret are the parents of Sheryl (Rick) Etra Green, Ind.; and Carolyn (Rollie) Springer, Morton, Ind.
-They have six grandchildren and six great-grandchildren.
+Donald and Margaret are the parents of Sheryl (Rick) Etna Green, Ind.; and Carolyn (Rollie) Springer, Morton, IL.
+They have six grandchildren and three great-grandchildren.

 Donald is a farmer, insurance agent and draftsman’s assistant, and Margaret is a homemaker, seamstress and nurse’s aide.